 Its famous inscription was written to raise funds for its construction.

 In addition to the symbolism of its strategic orientation, the statue is inherently associated with immigration because of The New Colossus, a poem inscribed on a plaque attached to its pedestal.

 Written by American poet Emma Lazarus, this sonnet—and, specifically, the lines: “Give me your tired, your poor, Your huddled masses yearning to breathe free”—has come to represent what the statue stands for.

-Lazarus penned this poem in order to raise money for the construction of the 89-foot stone pedestal, which the Americans were responsible for.
+Lazarus penned this poem, in which she nicknamed the statue the Mother of Exiles, in order to raise money for the construction of the 89-foot stone pedestal, which the Americans were responsible for.

 The statue wears a size 879 shoe.